tomberek/mcm/manual/ii.md

 approximation of the ways in which the terms defined have been most commonly

 used.
-A choice has been made where established uses conflict.--RSQP--
+A choice has been made where established uses conflict.]

 (21) "Authorized strength" means the largest number of members